Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 Because that is probably running something that is giving information to a user that needs it.
 Other processes might just be daemons that aren't super important anyway.

 When I make French toast, I usually make a batch of 12 slices.
 But my griddle only has room for 8 slices.
 Each piece of toast has to cook for 5 minutes on each side.
 How can I schedule 12 slices onto 8 "cores" to minimize the elapsed time to cook all 12 slices?
 (Note: this question is not hypothetical; this is really how I make French toast.)

+Cook 8 slices for the first 5 minutes, then remove half and flip the other half, and put four more on.
+Then flip the half with one side cooked and remove the fully cooked half, then add back the half that got half cooked.
+This takes 15 minutes.

 ## Chapter 9